Epizephyrian Locris: War with Kroton

-At the Battle of the Sagra (560-550 BC) Locri emerged victorious, halting Kroton's expansionist ambitions and establishing Locri as a new power in the region.
-Following this victory, the cult of the Dioscuri began to be observed in both Reggio and Locri; during excavations of the Ionic temple of Marasà in Locri Epizephyrii two marble acroteria statues were found which may represent these twin sons of Zeus (these are now housed in the National Museum of Magna Graecia, Reggio).
+At the Battle of the Sagra (560–550 BC), Locri emerged victorious, halting Kroton's territorial expansions, and establishing Locri as a new power in the region.
+Following this victory, the cult of the Dioscuri began to be observed in both Rhegion and Locri.
+During excavations of the Ionic temple of Marasà in Locri Epizephyrii, two marble acroteria statues were found, which may represent the twin sons of Zeus; these are now housed in the National Museum of Magna Graecia, Reggio.

-Locri expanded its control further north than ever before, incorporating Kaulon and likely Skylletion located on the Ionian coast, as well as probably Terina and Temesa on the Tyrrhenian coast, thereby gaining control over the territory between the Gulfs of Squillace and Sant’Eufemia, leading to a period of significant prosperity in the second half of the 6th century BC.
+Locri expanded its control further north than ever before.
+It incorporated Kaulon, and likely Skylletion on the Ionian coast, as well as probably Terina, and Temesa on the Tyrrhenian coast, thereby gaining control over the territory between the Gulfs of Squillace and Sant’Eufemia.
+This led to a period of significant prosperity in the second half of the 6th century BC.

 Alliance with Syracuse

-Locri established alliances with the Deinomenids (485–465 BC) of Syracuse and later with Dionysius I and his son Dionysius II, thus entering the orbit of the tyrants.
-In 477 BC Anaxilas of Rhegion (modern day Reggio Calabria) was preparing to attack Locri, then turning to Hieron I of Syracuse for help and then successfully dissuading Anaxilas.
+Locri established alliances with the Deinomenids (485–465 BC) of Syracuse and later with Dionysius I and his son Dionysius II.
+In 477 BC, Anaxilas of Rhegion (modern day Reggio Calabria) prepared to attack Locri.
+Locri turned to Hieron I of Syracuse for help and successfully dissuaded Anaxilas.

-The 4th century BC was a period of great artistic, economic and above all, cultural splendor for Locri.
-Inhabitants of note included the poet Nossis and the philosophers Echecrates, Timaeus and Acrion, founders of a flourishing Pythagorean school (introduced to Locri at the time of Dionysius I).
-Plato himself visited Locri.
+The 4th century BC was a period of artistic, economic, and cultural splendor for Locri.
+Inhabitants of note included the poet Nossis and the philosophers Echecrates, Timaeus, and Acrion, founders of a flourishing Pythagorean school (introduced to Locri at the time of Dionysius I).
+Plato visited Locri.

 Roman conquest

-The weakness of Syracuse was disastrous for all the Greek cities of southern Italy, as they were unprepared for the threat of the Bruttii, Samnites and Lucanians.
-Fearing for their survival and distrusting the Italiote League, the Greek cities had to ask for help from Rome, which exploited this opportunity to extend its control southward by sending military garrisons.
+The weakness of Syracuse left the Greek cities of southern Italy particularly vulnerable, as they were unprepared for the threat of the Bruttii, Samnites, and Lucanians.
+Fearing for their survival and distrusting the Italiote League, the Greek cities asked for help from Rome, which exploited this opportunity to extend its control southward by sending military garrisons.
 Locri received such a Roman garrison before 282 BC.

-In 280 BC, Pyrrhus invaded southern Italy to uphold a previous alliance with Tarentum, formed in the earlier war between the Romans and the Samnites.
-The resulting change of regional power balance prompted Locri to form an alliance with Pyrrhus, as it resented its dependence on Rome, and expelled the Roman garrison.
+In 280 BC, Pyrrhus invaded southern Italy to honour an alliance with Tarentum from the earlier Roman-Semite war.
+The shifting balance of power led Locri to ally with Pyrrhus, expelling the Roman garrison in protest of its dependence on Rome.
 However, the failure of Pyrrhus’s campaign, coupled with the growing unpopularity of his rule due to increasingly tyrannical behaviour, led Locri to surrender once again to Rome in 277 BC.

-In 272 BC, Rome established a new garrison in Locri and, in return for their military support, made only moderate demands from the cities of Magna Graecia - exempting them from providing men for the legions and only requesting the supply of ships when needed.
-Locri therefore became a socia navalis of Rome, remaining independent, while retaining its Greek characteristics, and continuing to mint its own money.
-In 264 BC Locri provided several transport ships for Rome in the First Punic War, honouring their treaty.
+In 272 BC, Rome established a new garrison in Locri and, in return for their military support, made only moderate demands from the cities of Magna Graecia—exempting them from providing men for the legions and only requesting the supply of ships when needed.
+Therefore, Locri became a socia navalis of Rome, remaining independent, while retaining its Greek characteristics, and continuing to mint its own money.
+In 264 BC, Locri provided several transport ships for Rome in the First Punic War, honouring their treaty.